 Yard Preparation Before A Hurricane or Tropical Storm

-With the hurricane season at its peak, it's important that we know how to get prepared.
+With the hurricane season is at its peak, it's important that we know how to get prepared.

 - Trim or cut back all trees and weak branches that make contact with your home or other structures that could be damaged.